lorensen/VTKExamples/src/Instructions/ForAdministrators.md

 ```

 ## Look and Feel
-A priority in moving from the wiki media [VTK Wiki Examples](http://www.vtk.org/Wiki/VTK/Examples) to the github pages [VTKExamples](https://lorensen.github.io/VTKExamples/site/) was to provide a modern, familiar look and feel.
+A priority in moving from the wiki media [VTK Wiki Examples](http://www.vtk.org/Wiki/VTK/Examples) to the Github pages [VTKExamples](https://lorensen.github.io/VTKExamples/site/) was to provide a modern, familiar look and feel.
 We also wanted to support tablet and mobile platforms.
-We chose [MkDocs](http://www.mkdocs.org/) because it generated static html pages that can be hosted anywhere.
+We chose [MkDocs](http://www.mkdocs.org/) because it generated static HTML pages that can be hosted anywhere.

 <img style="border:2px solid beige;float:center" src="https://github.com/lorensen/VTKExamples/blob/master/src/Artifacts/OldVersusNew.png?raw=true" />